Blood In Stools

 -

-a viral, fungal, or bacterial infection
+Viral, fungal, or bacterial infections.

 -